ddelange/pipgrip/README.md

                                 dependency tree.
 Use --tree-json instead for a simplified JSON dependency tree (requirement
-                                strings as keys, dependencies as values), or --json-tree-exact for exact pins as keys.
+                                strings as keys, dependencies as values), or --tree-json-exact for exact pins as keys.

   --tree-ascii                  Output human readable dependency tree with ASCII
                                 tree markers.